FidelElie/FiDev/apps/home/src/content/music/2019-03-17/pj-morton-gumbo.md

 long, the songs flow perfectly and they sound great too.

-Admittedly, my change of heart can also be credited to listening to the live rendition of the album (check it out below).
+Admittedly, my change of heart can also be credited to listening to the live rendition of the album: :album[6au0qzMOjqEgc79ntU2bf6][Gumbo Unplugged] (video is linked below).
 But, the studio version definitely holds its own and I am happy that I gave it a chance again.

 :youtube[RGfHMcWdK7Y]